Introduction

 In today’s world, where consumers demand ethical and sustainable food, transparency in the food chain is paramount.
 This means openly sharing information about all aspects of , from farm to fork, empowering everyone to make informed choices.

-Achieving true transparency requires a multi-faceted approach, including clear , robust traceability systems, and collaboration with suppliers.
+Achieving true transparency requires a multi-faceted approach, including clear communication, robust traceability systems, and collaboration with suppliers.
 Traceability, the foundation of transparency, relies on the active participation of all actors in the food chain (Fig. 1).

 Figure 1: The Connected Food Chain Traceability Roadmap